Table of contents

 variable is assigned the value 1.

-`sc' is not supported by this function, the error
+not supported by this routine, the error SPICE(NOTSUPPORTED)

 spacecraft clock value for the spacecraft clock identified by

-function.
-The output argument sclkdp will not be modified.
+routine.
+The output argument `sclkdp' will not be modified.

 This function outputs discrete, encoded SCLK values.
 Since